Homiletics

 In religious studies, homiletics (ὁμιλητικός homilētikós, from homilos, "assembled crowd, throng") is the application of the general principles of rhetoric to the specific art of public preaching.
-One who practices or studies homiletics may be called a homilist, or more simply a preacher.
+One who practices or studies homiletics may be called a homilist, or more simply, a preacher.

 Explanation

 Homiletics, the art of preaching, studies both the composition and the delivery of religious discourses.
-It includes all forms of preaching including sermons, homilies and catechetical instruction.
-Homiletics may be further defined as the study of the analysis, classification, preparation, composition and delivery of sermons.
+It includes all forms of preaching, including sermons, homilies and catechetical instruction.
+Homiletics may be further defined as the study of the analysis, classification, preparation, composition, and delivery of sermons.

 The formation of the Lyman Beecher course at Yale University resulted in an increased emphasis on homiletics.
-The published volumes of this series includes information regarding the history and practice of the discipline.
+The published volumes of this series include information regarding the history and practice of the discipline.

 Branch of pastoral theology

 The Catholic Encyclopedia defines homiletics as "that branch of rhetoric that treats of the composition and delivery of sermons or homilies".
 This definition was influential in the 19th century among thinkers like John Broadus and Karl Barth.
-Karl resisted this definition of the term, maintaining that homiletics should retain a critical distance from rhetoric.
-The homiletics/rhetoric relationship has been a major issue in homiletic theory since the mid-20th century.
+Karl resisted this definition of the term, saying that homiletics should retain a critical distance from rhetoric.
+The homiletic-rhetorical relationship has been a major issue in homiletic theory since the mid-20th century.

 The first form of preaching was largely the homily.